vrandall66/front-end-submissions-public/1710/mod-3/headcount/ricardo-natalie/scores.md

 The output from ESLint shows…

-* 1 - More than ten complaints
+* 3 - Five or fewer complaints

 ### Workflow